hitched-hikers/hitched-hikers.github.io/src/Pages/BlogPages/PathOfTheGods/Blog.md

+### What to bring:
+- small backpack to carry essentials
+- sunscreen
+- leisure hiking shoes ( we saw someone wearing Birkenstock sandals)
+- water bottle (1L)
+- small snacks
+- a good camera to capture the views

+---

 To arrive at the trailhead was quite a journey!
 We started our day with a ferry from Minori to Amalfi.

 ![image](https://drive.google.com/thumbnail?id=1jRil5FOdAJq2s6MTC7-4eOV7zQ0NiT4p&sz=w1024)